-I cringed as actors stood to perform my piece, sliding to the back of the room to hide my anxiousness.
-Forty-five minutes later, my fear dissipated.
-What at first was intimidating turned into pure bliss.
-The group’s feedback was pure praise, and even anticipation for future show episodes.
+Soon my slot arrived and I had to relinquish ownership of the completed script in my hands.
+The anguish was real, but with forty-five minutes passing, my fear dissipated.
+What at first was terror turned into pure bliss.
+The group’s feedback was pure praise!
+They even had anticipation for future episodes.
+They liked me after all!
 I left with an unbelievable euphoria.

-In the following days, naturally I grew more eager to step up and finally submit my work to popular writing contests.
+Naturally, in the following days, I grew eager to step up and finally submit my work to popular writing contests.
 Particularly, the celebrated Austin Film Festival.

 “Why Missing a Big Deadline is Great for Your Writing Career”

 A month later, as the deadline approached, I had nothing ready for submission.
 I flat-out neglected doing the hard work required to upgrade my TV pilot to a professional level.
 The post-deadline blues I went through are still indescribable.
 It wasn’t quite defeat – I did finish 45 pages of story! – but dropping the ball was still a heavy blow.
 And to my budding career – the biggest one yet.
 But I don’t understand, my ambition told me I could do this!
 Sadly, my time management and prioritization proved otherwise.

 No writer likes the feeling of missing a deadline but here are some thangs I learned…

 How successful can you be if you’re winging it?